Definition

 - Routine BMD testing is unnecessary unless clinical evidence of bone disease exists.

-- Growth monitoring and vitamin D assessments are prioritized.
+- Growth monitoring and vitamin D assessments are prioritised.

 - BMD testing and nutritional assessments are performed at diagnosis and during follow-up.